 45 new COVID-19 cases in Erode

-Salem district reported 42 new COVID-19 cases and Namakkal reported 17 new cases on Friday.
-As per the bulletin issued by the Health Department, there are 247 active cases in Salem and 111 active cases in Namakkal district.
+Salem district reported 39 new COVID-19 cases and Namakkal reported 16 new cases on Thursday.

+As per the bulletin issued by the Health Department, there are 265 active cases in Salem and 97 active cases in Namakkal district.

 - Comments will be moderated by The Hindu editorial team.